-A qualifying event COBRA notice will be mailed from PlanSource to your home address within 3-5 business days.
+A qualifying event COBRA notice will be mailed from PlanSource to your home address within 3–5 business days.
 The notice includes the enrollment form, costs and payment options.
-Please make sure your address is up to date with your Human Resources office.
+Make sure your address is up to date with your Graduate Medical Education (GME) office.

 Medical, Dental, Vision

-- Your medical, dental and vision insurance coverage automatically continue until the last day of the month in which your contract with UC expires.
+- Your medical, dental and vision insurance coverage automatically continues until the last day of the month in which your contract with UC expires.

 - Generally, before your last day, you’ll receive information about your right to continue your health insurance through COBRA and how to enroll.

-- You have 45 days from your enrollment date to make the initial payment.
-Payment can be made online by ACH transfer or by paper check to PlanSource.
+- You have 45 days from your COBRA enrollment date to make the initial payment.
+Payment can be made either online by ACH transfer or by paper check to PlanSource.

-- Allow 7–10 business days from the date of initial payment and when you submit the completed enrollment form for your coverage to be activated.
+- Allow 7–10 business days after you submit your initial payment and completed enrollment form for your coverage to be activated.

-- ID Cards will remain the same; you will not be mailed a new one.
+- ID cards will remain the same; you will not receive a new one.

 UC does not subsidize the premium costs for COBRA coverage.
 You pay 100% of the current premium plus a 2% administration fee for medical, dental and vision insurance.